Glaskogen: History

 Glaskogen was first populated by Finnish immigrants who sought settlement in the late 1500s.
 The legend says that the first people to seek settlement here only brought a knife, axe and a loonskinn filled with rye grains.
 The first settlers exerted burn-beating.
 They mainly lived in small huts and cottages on the highgrounds of the natural reservoir, that way they could grow their grain in the valleys down below.

 The oldest preserved building is a bathhouse located in the southern parts of Finnskogen, in the east of a place called Mörtnäs.
 It is estimated to have been built 1638.

 The first mention of Glaskogen occurred in a publication in 1610 and it is mentioned in a lot of publications after that.
 Up until the 1940s, there was traces of the Finnish influence in the dialect used by people around the area of Glaskogen.
 Especially the Swedish consonants b, p, d, t, g and k.
 Today it's hard to spot, it seems that the influence has been neutralised by generations of assimilation into the Swedish society.

 Industrialisation

 Since Glaskogen is so rich in nature resources it became industrialized in the beginning of the 1800s.
-At this time, Glaskogen was an important source for exporting of timber and fuel.
-Thanks to the many lakes it was easy to transport the wood by fleet.
+At this time, Glaskogen was an important source of timber and fuel.
+Thanks to the many lakes, it was easy to transport the wood by boat.

 Glava Glassworks is situated in Glaskogen.
-The workshop was founded in 1859 near the lake Stora Gla by two brothers named Anders and Petter Olsson.
-The brothers owned large forest properties which helped them to provide fuel for the manufacturing process in the glassworks.
-The workshop was known for its blown glass, especially their windows.
+The workshop was founded in 1859 near lake Stora Gla by two brothers named Anders and Petter Olsson.
+Anders and Petter owned large forest properties which helped them to provide fuel for the manufacturing process in the glassworks.
+The workshop was known for its blown glass, especially windows.
 In 1911, it stood for an estimated 38% of Sweden's production of windows.
 Since March 1939 the glassworks has been closed.
-A lot of the buildings were demolished while, as of 2019, some are used as glas museums, hostels and housings.
+A lot of the buildings were demolished while, as of 2019, some are used as glass museums, hostels and housings.